virtuozzo/cloudscripting-docs/docs/reference/placeholders.md

             - `description` - package's description
             - `documentationurl` - redirect to page(s) with more info on the particular add-on
             - `iconurl` - add-on's logo
             - `id` - ID of the installed package
+            - `length` - a count of installed packages into node
             - `isInstalled` - installation status, the possible values are *'true'* & *'false'*

 In case a few nodes are available within `nodeGroup`, you can execute actions in one of them.